 How do I version control my skill?

-Put the skill file in a Git repo.
+Put the skill file in a Git repo and track changes the same way you would code.

 What if my output quality is bad?